 Making friends (and boyfriends) with people of such extremely different cultural backgrounds made me more open than I could have ever become back at home.
 I left in 2001.
 Things are different at home now.
 There are more foreign students and residents and people actually immigrate to Poland for a better life.
 And this makes me so happy and grateful thinking how well my country did in the last 20 years.
 The opportunity that’s been given to me is now available in my own country.

 Many things I am grateful for when looking back at all the possibilities that were presented to me.
-People that believed in me and offered job opportunities just because of who I was not because of who I knew.
+People who believed in me and offered job opportunities just because of who I was not because of who I knew.
 The chances to do what you truly desire, learn and explore, attend classes and course which would not otherwise be so easily available, or affordable.

 It feels like at that point I really started growing up.
 Just because it was a cautious growth.
 Something I strived for.